EverittGill/Everitt-Gill-Webiste/README.md

 ## Usage

-Once the webpage has loaded click on the three links in the top right to view their respective contents located further down the page.
-Read the material displaying what Horiseon has to offer our clients and contact us at 555-555-5555 for more information at this time or submit an issue on Github
+Once the webpage has loaded click on the links in the top right to view their respective contents located further down the page and to see their effects.
+Read the "about me" section and check out my resume.
+For more information call me with the link at the bottom of the page or submit an issue on Github.

 ## Credits